 - If you don’t have it installed, then your exported info will display in a webpage.
 Copy and paste the content into a text editor application.

 - Now, you’re ready to use the browser’s autofill option.

-The lines above contain solutions when you want to keep using LastPass even if it isn’t auto filling all the time.
+The lines above contain solutions when you want to keep using LastPass even if the autofilling option sometimes fails.
 However, if the error persists, you could use the autofill feature of your browser instead.

 If you’re a Chrome user and your autofill is not working, take a look at this useful guide and solve the problem in no time.